jonBarcus/soiaf_character_manager/README.md

 - Allow house edit
 - Allow export of character sheet to Google Drive
 - Allow export of house sheet to Google Drive
+- Put lipstick on the pig (unlikely for Version 1.0)